jdcrecur/express-auth-middle/README.md

 An express middleware which can check for both an x-auth header or basic authentication.

 Why?
--  Lock an API behind private key with the std `X-Authorization: TOKEN privatekey`
+-  Lock an API behind private key with the std
+    - `X-Authorization: TOKEN privatekey` or
+    - `Authorization: TOKEN privatekey`
+    - `X-Authorization: Bearer privatekey`
+    - `Authorization: Bearer privatekey`
 -  Lock an API or views behind HTTP basic authentication.

 Don't pass your key to the client but allow the user to access the API with their basic auth creds.